 When you purchase an insurance policy, whether for life insurance, disability insurance, homeowners insurance, automobile insurance or any other type of policy, you are entitled to the full benefits of the policy if you have a covered claim.
 If the insurance company refuses to pay or if it unreasonably delays your payment, you may have a “bad faith” insurance claim.

 Insurance policies are very confusing and filled with many loopholes that can keep you from getting all the benefits you are due.
 If you are having a problem collecting benefits you feel you are entitled to, you may have a case.
 Bring your policy and documentation to Coker Law for a free consultation.
 After a review of the policy, we will be able to determine whether coverage applies for your loss, and whether or not the Insurer has committed “bad faith.”
-To speak with a Coker Law attorney or for more information, call (904) 356-6071 or click here to schedule a free consultation.
+To speak with a Coker Law attorney or for more information, call (904) 299-0808 or contact us online to schedule a free consultation.